 By now it should be apparent that I’m something of a ginger phene.
-I mean in the past two weeks alone I’ve posted recipes for Carrot, Ginger and Lime Juice, Tangy Red Cabbage with Ginger, and Rhubarb Ginger Crumble.
-I can assure you I won’t be slowing down anytime soon.
+I mean in the past two weeks alone I’ve posted recipes for Carrot, Ginger and Lime Juice, Tangy Red Cabbage with Ginger, and Rhubarb Ginger Crumble and now this Jamaican ginger beer recipe.
+Without a doubt, I can assure you I won’t be slowing down anytime soon.

 Although I made a Boozy Ginger Beer when I was in Ghana, I’ve been wanting to try a non-alcoholic version.
 This is pretty darn close to perfect- just enough brown sugar sweetness, some fruity tartness from the lime, and a whole lot of ginger kick.

 If you’re a Frugal Fannie like myself, feel free to re-use the ginger.
-There’s still be a lot of ginger flavor left for your favorite tea or syrup.
+Surprisingly, there’s still a lot of ginger flavor left for your favorite tea or syrup.

 Yield: 4 servings